maxnyla/fruity-game/README.md

   receive a messsage saying that they have won the game and the game board will disappear from view.
   I thought that it would be nice to do it this way rather than as a message which was superimposed over the board.

-- At the top of the page, in the header, are links to go back to the home page and also a direct shortcut to the rules area
+- At the top of the page, in the header, are links to go back to the home page and also a direct shortcut to the rules area.
+It may seem superfluous to have all these links, but I thought that since they point to different areas they were a good idea.

  **Restart button**

 - I felt that it would be good for the user experience to provide a 'restart'  button which resets the game to the initial stage, so that the user doesn't need to refresh or reload the page itself in order to see the new board.
 This button follows the same styling as the 'PLAY NOW' button which is on the home page with regards to the dotted outline.